Reflection positivity and invertible topological phases: A topological spin-statistics theorem

 \section{A topological spin-statistics theorem}

 In a relativistic quantum field theory the spin-statistics theorem states that the central element of the Lorentz spin group acts on the Hilbert space of the theory as~$(-1)^F$, where $F$~is the $\zt$-valued grading operator;\footnote{$F$~vanishes on bosonic states and is the identity on fermionic states.
-In a free theory there is a dense Fock space of states with a finite number of particles on which $F$~counts the number of fermionic particles modulo two.} see~\cite{SW,GJ,Kaz} for proofs in the framework of Wightman quantum field theory.
+In a \emph{free} theory there is a dense Fock space of states with a finite number of particles on which $F$~counts the number of fermionic particles modulo two.
+In any theory $(-1)^F$~is the grading operator on the $\zt$-graded Hilbert space of states.} see~\cite{SW,GJ,Kaz} for proofs in the framework of Wightman quantum field theory.
 In this section we prove the analog for reflection positive \emph{non-extended} invertible topological theories.
 We do not know a version for fully extended theories.
 See~\cite{J-F} for another account of spin-statistics in topological field theory, but without positivity.
 A topological version of spin-statistics also enters into~\cite{GK} in the context of fermionic lattice models.

 To formulate the statement we Wick rotate the central element of the Lorentz spin group to the central element of the Euclidean spin group.
 On a curved Riemannian spin manifold~$M$, it acts as the \emph{spin flip}: the identity diffeomorphism of~$M$ covered by the action of~$-1$ on the spin frames.
 For a general symmetry group~$H_n$ it is the action of the distinguished central element~$k_0\in K$ in the internal symmetry group; see Corollary~\ref{thm:113}.
 Let $\sVect$~be the symmetric monoidal category of super vector spaces; the symmetry incorporates the Koszul sign rule.
+Recall the notation (Remark~\ref{thm:142}) for the domain of a not necessarily topological field theory.